VSeray/School-Library/README.md

 - Create a branch to work on

 ## To get started-:
-  Run `bundle install` to install the dependencies
+  - Run `bundle install` to install the dependencies
+  - Run  `ruby main.rb` to run the School Library App!
-  Run `irb` to run the code by pasting it in the terminal.
+  - Run `irb` to run the code by pasting it in the terminal.
-  Run `rubocop` to find and fix linters
+  - Run `rubocop` to find and fix linters

   ## Authors